 - Limits you to one bureau’s credit monitoring in the lowest-priced tiers

 I appreciate that IdentityForce provides more frequent opportunities to see your credit report from all three bureaus at all of its price points.
 LifeLock only gives you reports from all three bureaus at its highest-pricing tiers.
-IdentityForce’s credit monitoring features are more thorough as well, using all three credit bureaus.
+IdentityForce’s credit monitoring features are more thorough as well, again using all three credit bureaus.

 In terms of the types of personal information they monitor, both services are nearly identical.
 You do have to upgrade to LifeLock’s higher-pricing tiers to receive all of the features that IdentityForce offers in both of its tiers.